ErichBSchulz/clif/README.md

 Within the `historic/protype` folder are some of the source files that demonstrate the first implementation in php and angular.
-These are provide merely to add substance to the discusion of how best to implement the QIF notion into CiviCRM.
+These are provide merely to add substance to the discusion of how best to implement the CLIF notion into CiviCRM.

 # Mistakes made

-Calling the filter type `id` - that is confusing with the autoincrement MySql table IDs. `type` would have been better.

 Combolists and all the pre-qif formats